sisteming/sisteming.github.io/_posts/2014-12-10-How I met dashDB.md

 Good morning my friends!
 It is cold this time here in Ireland, so I thought about remembering a warmer time, like last month in Las Vegas for the Insight 2014 conference!

-I was lucky to attend this conference (and fly over to Las Vegas) and this was a great time and a great opportunity to learn about new products and meet a lot of interesting people.
+I was lucky to attend this conference (and fly over to Las Vegas) and this was a great time and a great opportunity to learn about new products while at the same time getting to meet a lot of interesting people.

-Among my duties during the week there, the main one was to present a Lab Session I prepared about databases...datawarehouse...cloud...on Bluemix...
+During the week, I had to present a Lab Session I prepared about databases...datawarehouses...on cloud...on Bluemix...

 ## **Situation**

 Wait a moment.
 Cloud?
 Datawarehouse?
 Analytics?
 This sounds cool!
 Well, honestly, it is.

-During the IM general session, there was an announcement about a new product in the datawarehouse world, aiming to meet the needs of customer willing to have an hybrid approach for their Analytics.
+During the IM general session, there was an announcement about a new product in the datawarehouse world, aiming to meet the needs of customers willing to have an hybrid approach for their Analytics.
 After the general session, the name of the product I was doing the presentation about was out there: **dashDB!**

 ![dashDB Announcement]({{ site.baseurl }}/images/dashdb-announce.jpg)